 Torn or Damaged Biceps Tendon

 The biceps tendon can oftentimes become inflamed.
 This is often associated with impingement syndrome or rotator cuff tears.
 It can also become inflamed on its own.
-In order to relieve the symptoms of biceps tendonitis, an arthroscopic procedure called the biceps tenodesis is performed to anchor the tendon (tenodesis) or release the tendon (tenotomy) to treat pain.
+In order to relieve the symptoms of biceps tendonitis, an arthroscopic procedure called the biceps tenodesis or tenotomy may be performed to anchor the tendon (tenodesis) or release the tendon (tenotomy) to treat pain.

 Preparing for Shoulder Arthroscopy

 Be sure to tell your surgeon about all prescription and non-prescription medicines you are taking, including alcohol, supplements, cigarettes, or herbs.
 Include the name, the amount and how often you take them.
 Ask your surgeon which medications to avoid prior to surgery and which you should take on the day of your surgery.

 Two Weeks Before Surgery